Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 He took one step forward, the ball dragging through the sand.
 He could barely move his feet.
 Wouldn’t be able to walk a league in a day.
 Wouldn’t be able to run from anything.

-He really should consider not going up against Tailfin again, he thought.
+He really should consider not going up against Tailfin again.
 That is, if he could make it out the desert alive again.
-Where was the old man when you needed him?
+He wondered where the old man of the desert could be.
 What was his name?

 Thank you for reading Renryre Island Chapter I: The Bloodied Sands